 PARTIES AND EXCITEMENT, A CLASSIC CALIFORNIA EXPERIENCE

 Pacific Beach is the stereotypical California beach experience.
 There are surfers at all times of day with their boards under their arms, college kids talking loudly to each other about classes and the future as they sunbathe their cares away.
-There are events day and night, all week long at this happening beach.
-If you get a little too crazy you can book a bed at our beach hostel and have a complimentary breakfast in the morning to set you right the next day.
+There are events day and night, and all week long at this happening beach.
+If you get a little too crazy, you can book a bed at our beach hostel and have a complimentary breakfast in the morning to set you right the next day!
 With tons of local businesses, and a farmer’s market every Thursday, this is a bustling beach town where excitement awaits by the surf.

 Pacific Beach Is Best For:

 A classic boardwalk beach town that is nearly two miles long, Mission Beach also has numerous rental shops for water sports and activities.
 Belmont Park, an amusement park on the boardwalk, gives thrill right by the ocean, featuring the Giant Dipper Roller Coaster.
 If you want some amusement park, fun this is the beach for you.
 Along with the roller coaster, there is also miniature golf, bumper cars, rock climbing, and an arcade.